+Other (auditorium, gymnasium, library if in use)

+High touch areas in staff breakrooms are cleaned at least once per day.

+Disinfectant and related supplies are available to employees at the following location(s):

+Hand sanitizer effective against COVID-19 is available to all employees in or near the following locations (check all that apply):

+Building entrance/s, exit/s

+Central office

+Stairway entrances

+Elevator entry (if applicable)

+Classrooms

+Faculty breakroom

+Faculty offices:

-location ns (check all that apply): 0 Building entrance/s, exit/s 0 Central office 0 Stairway entrances 0 Elevator entry (if applicable) 0 Classrooms 0 Faculty breakroom 0 Faculty offices: Soap and water are available to all employees at the following location(s): Emplo byees are offered frequent opportunities to wash their hands. employee is assigned their own tools, supplies, equipment, and defined workspace to the feasible.
+Soap and water are available to all employees at the following location(s):

+Ц Employees are offered frequent opportunities to wash their hands.
+Each employee is assigned their own tools, supplies, equipment, and defined workspace to the extent feasible.
 Sharing of workspaces and held items is minimized or eliminated.
-Copies s of this Protocol have been distributed to all employees.
-Option nal-Describe other measures: Maxim or with CK ALL THAT APPLY) num number of employees permitted in facility to maximize physical distancing of at least 6 feet appropriate physical barriers where 6 feet of distancing is not possible, is: num number of students permitted in facility to ensure physical distancing of at least 3 feet betwe en students and 6 feet between students and staff, is: ures are in place to ensure physical distancing of students on school busses.
-These measures nclude (check all that apply): 0 A maximum of one child per bus seat.
-0 Face masks required at all times.
-0 Use of alternating rows (strongly recommended but not required).
-0 Open windows (if air quality and rider safety concerns allow, especially if alternating rows is not implemented).
-Additio onal measures in use to ensure physical distancing (Check all that apply): 0 Staggered school start times to permit more than one trip per bus at school start and close.
+Copies of this Protocol have been distributed to all employees. ☐ Optional-Describe other measures: B. MEASURES TO ENSURE PHYSICAL DISTANCING BY STAFF, STUDENTS AND VISITORS (CHECK ALL THAT APPLY) ш Maximum number of employees permitted in facility to maximize physical distancing of at least 6 feetor with appropriate physical barriers where 6 feet of distancing is not possible, is: Maximum number of students permitted in facility to ensure physical distancing of at least 3 feet between students and 6 feet between students and staff, is: Measures are in place to ensure physical distancing of students on school busses.
+These measures must include (check all that apply): A maximum of one child per bus seat Face masks required at all times Use of alternating rows (strongly recommended but not required) Open windows (if air quality and rider safety concerns allow, especially if alternating rows is not implemented).
+Additional measures in use to ensure physical distancing (Check all that apply): • Staggered school start times to permit more than one trip per bus at school start and close.
 Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry.